Baby’s restaurant brings new life, family-friendly retro diner vibe to iconic former Talbott Street show bar

 Spoiler alert: it’s not the incredibly tasty food.

-“The vibe– 100-percent…I’ve been working in restaurants for about 16 years and this is the happiest place I’ve ever worked,” she said.
+“The vibe-- 100-percent…I’ve been working in restaurants for about 16 years and this is the happiest place I’ve ever worked,” she said.
 “People come to work and they’re smiling and I think the guests really have picked up on that too.”

 Four Things You Need to Know About Baby’s: